-slade green Temple Grove and our caterers, Chartwells, aim to provide a nutritionally balanced meal that is exciting for our students
+Haberdashers' Academies Trust South has teamed up with Harrison Catering to provide a nutritionally balanced meal that is exciting for our pupils.

 Key Stage 2 School Meals

-Parents need to pay for school meals for children in Key Stage 2 (years 3, 4, 5 or 6).
-They should be paid for 6 weeks in advance via ParentPay.
-Please see the attached documents for further details.
+In Key Stage 2 (years 3, 4, 5 or 6) parents have the option of paying for school meals or providing a packed lunch for their children.
+If you opt for a school meal this should be paid for six weeks in advance via ParentPay.
+Please see the documents below for further details.

 Free School Meals

 If you are receiving certain benefits you may be entitled to free school meals (FSM), please check your entitlements and apply directly through this form.

 This will tell you about your entitlement instantly.